Aakaashzz/Aakaashzz/README.md

 ##  In-progress Ventures

-### Ongoing Research Studies:
+### Ongoing Research Studies

-#### Cognitive Computing in Cyber Physical Systems: A Paradigm Shift in Anomaly Detection
+#### 1. Cognitive Computing in Cyber Physical Systems: A Paradigm Shift in Anomaly Detection

-#### Advancements in Homomorphic Encryption: Exploring Applications and Technological Implications
+#### 2. Advancements in Homomorphic Encryption: Exploring Applications and Technological Implications

-#### Implementation and Analysis of the BB84 Quantum Key Distribution Protocol Utilizing the IBM Q QASM HPC Simulator
+#### 3. Implementation and Analysis of the BB84 Quantum Key Distribution Protocol Utilizing the IBM Q QASM HPC Simulator